kngwyu/smartphone-robot-android/README.md

 1. Java opensdk v17 or higher, with environmental variable JAVA_HOME set to the root of this sdk e.g. `/usr/lib/jvm/java-1.17.0-openjdk-amd64` (a requirement by modern Android gradle plugin versions)
 2. BOTH git and GitHub command line interface (used to download packages and other larger assets from GitHub Packages)
 3. Local environment variables GITHUB_USER and GITHUB_TOKEN (see [Managing your personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) for more information on how to create a token.
-The token must have full "repo" permissions.
+The token must have full "repo" permissions and `read:packages` permission.
 ![permissions](./media/github_token_permissions.png)
 4. Android SDK Tools (If you prefer the command line, you can use the Android Command Line Tools and avoid using Android Studio)
 5. (Optional) Android Studio